mutwiri-2/linux/command_line_basics.md

   * -d	output short description for each topic
   * -m	display usage in pseudo-manpage format
   * -s	output only a short usage synopsis for each topic matching PATTERN

+- `$man` - an interface to the system reference manuals.
+Man pages are manuals that are by default built into most Linux operating systems.
+They provide documentation about commands and other aspects of the system